 Existing law requires certain medical facilities to develop and carry out a plan for the prevention of and response to workplace violence and to report incidents of workplace violence to the Division of Industrial Relations of the Department of Business and Industry.
-(NRS 618.7301-618.7318)
+(NRS 618.7312-618.7318)

 Existing law requires each medical facility plan for the prevention of and response to workplace violence to be specific for each unit, area and location maintained by the medical facility.
-(NRS 618.7312) Under existing law, the Division is required to adopt a regulation defining the term "unit" for the purposes of this plan.
-(NRS 618.7317) Section 2 of this regulation defines the term "unit" for the purposes of the requirement that the plan of a medical facility for the prevention of and response to workplace violence be specific to each unit, area and location maintained by the medical facility.
+(NRS 618.7312) Under existing law, the Division is required to define by regulation the term "unit" for the purposes of the plan.
+(NRS 618.7317) Section 2 of this regulation defines the term "unit" for the purposes of the requirement that the plan be specific to each unit, area and location maintained by the medical facility.